The Track Australia

 Event overview

-THE TRACK Australia is a staged foot race in the Northern Territory, scheduled for 12–21 May 2027.
-The race covers 520 km over 9 stages across 10 days.
-The route runs between Alice Springs and Uluru / Kata Tjuta National Park.
-Daytime temperatures are expected between 20 and 30 °C and overnight temperatures between 5 and 10 °C. A time limit applies per stage, generally between 10 and 35 hours; competitors who do not meet a stage time limit may remain in the event and are classified by the kilometers they completed.
+THE TRACK Australia is a multi-day foot race in the Northern Territory of Australia, scheduled 12–21 May 2027.
+The route covers 520 km over 9 stages and 10 days, between Alice Springs and Uluru / Kata Tjuta National Park.
+The course crosses West MacDonnell National Park, continues toward Finke Gorge National Park and finishes near Uluru in the Anangu Aboriginal territory.
+Terrain includes pebbly and sandy tracks and single-track sections.
+Daytime temperatures are expected between 20 and 30 °C and nighttime temperatures between 5 and 10 °C.